hafss14/Book-Record-Management/README.md

 Basic (3 months)
 Standard (6 months)
 Premium  (12 months)
+NOTE : dates will be in format mm/dd/yyyy

 If the subscription date is 01/10/21 and subscription type is Standard